plippe/blog/_posts/2019-01-01-taming-cats-state.md

 })
 ```

 `map`, and `flatMap` allows `State` to be used in for comprehensions.
-This hides the management of the seed, and removes the risk of reusing an old value.
+This hides the management of the seed and removes the risk of reusing an old value.

 ```scala
 val abc = for {